SANdood/Ecobee-Suite/README.md

 ##### Timeout Handling

-The stock Ecobee support on both SmartThings and Hubitat does not handle Ecobee server connection issues very well.
-These implementations will often drop the connection altogether at the slightest issue.
+The stock Ecobee support on Hubitat does not consistently handle Ecobee server connection issues very well.
+That implementation will often drop the connection altogether at the slightest issue.
 Users are often required to manually re-authenticate in order to bring their thermostats back on-line

 Beginning with 1.3.0, this Ecobee Suite will silently retry connection timeouts without sending any notifications (it will report warnings in Live Logging).
 Usually such timeouts are transient, and the side effect is only a delayed update.
 For lengthy outages, the code *should automatically reconnect* once the Ecobee Servers come back on line.